Alex Mao Youth Photo Award 2025

 Alex Mao Youth Award 2019

 Congratulations to our inaugural Award recipient Amie Kaufman from West Auckland, for her sterling image 'Trying to Grow Up', this image won the 2019 award.
-She wins a $1200 cash prize.
+She wins a $1200 cash grant.

 Amie Kaufman; Trying To Grow Up